 Increasingly, women already have children by the time they get married — 44% of women have had a baby by the age of 25, while only 38% have married by that age, the Washington Post reports.
-If you’re a parent with your wedding coming up, including your children in your ceremony makes it both extra special and a whole lot of fun.
+If you’re a parent with your wedding coming up, there are already so many tasks to plan for like food, flowers, seating arrangements, music, etc. To learn more about live entertainment check out UK Live Entertainment.
+Including your children in your ceremony makes it both extra special and a whole lot of fun.
 Age-appropriate roles can keep children happy and entertained throughout the ceremony, as well as creating a meaningful family experience for you all.

 Everyone looks forward to the post-ceremony confetti toss — especially children!
 So, once the ceremony closes and you’re leaving the venue, have someone give the children baskets of confetti to scatter.
 Alternatively, give kids the job of distributing bags of confetti among the rest of the guests.
 Before the ceremony, let them know they have this job to do — but only if they’re on their best behavior throughout the ceremony.
 Keep in mind that some venues won’t let you use confetti.
 In this case, bubbles or ribbon streamers are excellent child-friendly alternatives.
 Children love running around with ribbon streamers on warm, windy days.
 Children under five should be supervised if you opt for bubbles.